Troubleshooting¶

 ft-sdk < 1.4.1

-By customizing the order of addInterceptor, allowing the SDK method to calculate the id first, can resolve this issue.
-To avoid duplicate settings, the custom method requires disabling the enableTraceUserResource configuration in FTRUMConfig and the enableAutoTrace configuration in FTTraceConfig.
+By customizing the order of addInterceptor, allowing the SDK method to calculate the ID first, can resolve this issue.
+To avoid duplicate settings, the custom method requires turning off the enableTraceUserResource configuration in FTRUMConfig and the enableAutoTrace configuration in FTTraceConfig.

 ft-sdk >= 1.4.1

-The SDK automatically adapts to this issue in non-manual setup scenarios.
-If manual setup has already been performed, ensure the Interceptor is placed in a leading position.
+In non-manual setup scenarios, the SDK automatically adapts to this issue.
+If manual setup has already been performed, ensure the Interceptor is placed in a forward position.

-ft-sdk < 1.6.13 If the Interceptor used reads the response body content for reading, it may cause the current Resource data to not be collected.
+ft-sdk < 1.6.13 If the Interceptor used reads the response body content for reading, it may cause the current Resource data to fail to be collected.

 Solution: